Serialization in Storm

 void text() { Url loadFrom = settingsUrl(); TextObjStream in(loadFrom.read()); Str textRepr = in.read(); print("Settings as text:"); print(textRepr); }

-If we run the program by typing storm settings.bs -f settings.text
+If we run the program by typing storm settings.bs -f settings.text in the terminal, we will get

 the following output (note that the class names are different if you use the code in the Storm